tomjp90/Final_Project/README.md

 ## Heroku deployment

-The project has been deployed to Heroku and the visualisation is available at: [https://melbournepropertypredictor.herokuapp.com/]
+The project has been deployed to Heroku and the visualisation is available [here](https://melbournepropertypredictor.herokuapp.com/)

 ## Project Team